Updated October 26, 2020

 In this updated version of our School’s reopening plan, new building procedures and safety protocols have been included.
 The Birch Wathen Lenox School has mapped out a schedule that provides alternating learning blocks during the academic calendar for the Lower School (Kindergarten through Fifth Grade) and the Sixth Grade, and the Middle and Upper Schools (Seventh through Twelfth Grade).

-In order to utilize the building and keep social distancing requirements in place, the school year will begin with Lower School students and the Sixth Grade coming to school initially from Tuesday, September 8th (or whatever date is deemed to be the first day of school permitted by New York State officials) through Friday, October 30th.
+In order to utilize the building and keep social distancing requirements in place, the school year will begin with Lower School students and the Sixth Grade coming to school in person through Friday, October 30th.
 Middle and Upper School students will remain at home during this period, and will resume “BWL Online”—our distance learning curriculum that was launched shortly after New York City’s independent schools closed in March.

 Lower School students, Sixth Grade students, and faculty in those divisions will have access to the entire school building during the beginning of the fall, allowing for reduced class sizes to comply with the guidelines, and more than adequate social distance seating between students.
 The cohorts in each classroom will be limited to 6 to 8 students at all times to avoid student and faculty exposure to Covid-19.
 We have installed desk shields in all classrooms and offices.